 - Unfairly and unconscionably trying to collect a debt that it knew, or should have known, was included in a bankruptcy (15 USC § 1692f)

-- Communicating with a consumer after the company knew, or should have known, that Mr. Petersen was represented by an attorney regarding the debt (15 USC § 1692c(a)(2))
+- Communicating with a consumer after the company knew, or should have known, that the Illinois resident was represented by an attorney regarding the debt (15 USC § 1692c(a)(2))